-In IT 280: Do the readings on time.
+In IT 280: Do the readings for each unit before the first unit test.
 There is more than we could cover in class because we all learn at different rates.
 Our in-class time is better spent doing activities and answering your questions than listening to my lectures.